bitcart/bitcart-sdk/CONTRIBUTING.md

 You should also start an lightning node for testing, run `just regtestln` in another terminal.

-To run extended test suite, run `just functional`.
+To run extended test suite, run `just test-functional`.

 Coverage from extended test suite is appended to main test coverage.